-More snow and freezing temperatures are predicted, inlcuding a white Christmas for many.
-The question of snow tyres and whether they affect your car insurance is confusing for some.
+In snow and freezing temperatures, the question of whether to fit snow tyres and whether they affect your car insurance is confusing for some.
 We take a look.

 Whilst snow tyres are common place in many countries, they are not here in the UK.
 However, with the recent Big Freeze now being hotly followed by another, more motorists are considering snow tyres.

-It’s not just dealing with snow tyres either, if you are driving in hazardous weather conditions, top tips from Direct Line include
+It’s not just dealing with snow tyres either, if you are driving in hazardous weather conditions, take a look at these top tips to help:

 - Use the defroster and windshield wipers for better visibility.
 Ensure the blades are in good condition and it is also worth adding an anti-freeze inhibitor to the screen wash fluid container